alphatoasterous/MVSEP-MDX23-Colab_v2/README.md

 ------------

 ## Usage
-Excecute start.bat and just wait until Web UI opens!
+Execute start.bat and just wait until Web UI opens!
 You can configure models (not everything) if you want to experiment.

 ## Preview